 A night of fashion & innovation: The 2025 WindowsWear Awards

-The annual WindowsWear Awards, one of the most prestigious recognitions in the fashion and retail industries, once again brought together top global brands, creative directors, and industry leaders for a spectacular night in New York City.
-The event honored the most innovative and outstanding projects in retail design, digital experiences, marketing, and more.
+On February 4, the WindowsWear Awards celebrated creativity in fashion and retail, bringing together top brands, creative directors, and industry leaders in New York City.
+This annual event recognises innovation across retail design, digital experiences, marketing, and beyond.

+To explore the significance of the Awards and their influence on the industry, FashionUnited spoke with the co-founders of WindowsWear.

-WindowsWear, described as "the world’s largest and most comprehensive visual database of retail, social media, and e-commerce," hosts these awards to celebrate excellence across 26 categories, explains Co-Founder & Creative Director Raul Tovar.
-The WindowsWear Awards shine a spotlight on brands that push the boundaries of creativity in window displays, packaging, interactive experiences, digital engagement, and beyond.
+First of all, the organising company, WindowsWear, provides a comprehensive visual database of retail, social media, and e-commerce.
+It organises these awards to acknowledge "excellence" across 26 categories, explains Raul Tovar, WindowsWear Co-founder and Creative Director.
+The awards showcase brands that stand out in areas such as window displays, packaging, interactive experiences, and digital engagement.

-This year, over 10,000 people from around the world participated in the voting process, making this a truly global celebration of retail creativity and innovation.
+This year, over 10,000 people from around the world participated in the voting process, stated Raul, demonstrating a strong engagement from the global retail community.

 Industry leaders and notable guests

-The WindowsWear Awards guest list features top creative minds from the world’s leading brands, including Anthropologie, Bottega Veneta, Bloomingdale's, Chanel, Chloé, Christian Louboutin, Coach, Diesel, Dior, Givenchy, Etro, Fendi, Giorgio Armani, H&M, Harrods, Jimmy Choo, Kate Spade, La Perla, Loro Piana, Loewe, Longchamp, Louis Vuitton, Marc Jacobs, Max Mara, Michael Kors, Moncler, Ralph Lauren, Ferragamo, Saks Fifth Avenue, Tiffany & Co., Tod's, Tory Burch, Valentino, and many more.
+This year's WindowsWear Awards guest list featured top creative minds from the world’s leading brands, including Anthropologie, Bottega Veneta, Bloomingdale's, Chanel, Chloé, Christian Louboutin, Coach, Diesel, Dior, Givenchy, Etro, Fendi, Giorgio Armani, H&M, Harrods, Jimmy Choo, Kate Spade, La Perla, Loro Piana, Loewe, Longchamp, Louis Vuitton, Marc Jacobs, Max Mara, Michael Kors, Moncler, Ralph Lauren, Ferragamo, Saks Fifth Avenue, Tiffany & Co., Tod's, Tory Burch, Valentino, and many more.

 The 2025 WindowsWear Awards winners

-After months of anticipation and global voting, the winners of the 2025 WindowsWear Awards have been announced.
-These winners were chosen through an open online voting process, where over 10,000 people from around the world participated.
-This year’s awards recognize the most outstanding contributions to the fashion and retail industries.
+After months of global voting, the winners of the 2025 WindowsWear Awards have been announced.

 Here are some of the notable winners: